microsoft/azure-pipelines-tasks/Tasks/SqlAzureDacpacDeploymentV1/README.md

 **Azure Subscription Connection Details**

-- **Azure Connection Type\*:** Specify Azure endpoint type, for Azure Classic resources use 'Azure' endpoint, for Azure ARM resources use 'Azure Resource Manager' endpoint.
+- **Azure Connection Type:** Specify Azure endpoint type, for Azure Classic resources use 'Azure' endpoint, for Azure ARM resources use 'Azure Resource Manager' endpoint.

-- **Azure Subscription\*:** Select the Azure Subscription where the Azure SQL Database will be deployed.
+- **Azure Subscription:** Select the Azure Subscription where the Azure SQL Database will be deployed.

 **Authentication types**